At a Glance

 Tailor Your CV: Customise your CV to reflect relevant experiences, particularly in construction or planning.
 Emphasise your A Levels or BTEC qualifications, and any related projects or coursework.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the company.
-Mention specific aspects of the apprenticeship programme that excite you and how you can contribute to the team.
+Mention specific reasons why you want to join Laing O'Rourke and how you can contribute to their goals.

 Proofread Your Application: Before submitting, carefully proofread your application materials for spelling and grammatical errors.
 A polished application reflects your attention to detail and professionalism.